opentok/opentok-hardware-setup.js/README.md

 Use the component along with the [OpenTok.js] [1] library.

-*Important restrictions:* Due to limitations in other browsers, the hardware set-up component is only available in Chrome.
-And it only works in sites loaded via HTTPS.
+*Important restrictions:* Due to limitations in other browsers, the hardware set-up component is only available in Chrome and only works on sites loaded via HTTPS.

 ### createOpentokHardwareSetupComponent()